bigomics/omicsplayground-doc/modules/mod5_Functional.rst

 :**A**: The user selects the contrast of interest to perform the analysis and
         visualisation of KEGG pathways.

-:**B**: Each KEGG pathway is scored for the selected contrast profile and reported
+:**B**: Each KEGG pathway is scored according to the selected contrast profile
+        and reported
         in an interactive table.
 The scoring is performed by considering the total number of genes in the pathway (:option:`n`), the number of genes in the pathway supported by the contrast profile (:option:`k`), the ratio of :option:`k/n`,